GlickYael/social-media-app/README.md

-React Application Using REST API
+React Application Using REST API.

-Technologies: React, {JSON} Placeholder, APIs
+Technologies: React, {JSON} Placeholder, APIs.

 Description: The application allows any user to manage his tasks, posts and albums.